StackVista/stackstate-docs/use/views/k8s-views.md

 ## Overview pages

 The overview pages provide a high-level overview of specific Kubernetes resources in your environment.
-These overviews highlights the most important information about the resource, including its health, age, namespace, cluster and more.
+These overviews highlight the most important information about the resource, including its health, age, namespace, cluster and more.

 ![](../../.gitbook/assets/k8s/k8s-service-overview.png)